Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Soothe those aching muscles without having to shell out thousands up front.

 Hot tubs are a simple luxury that can make your home feel like a spa.
-But with most models costing upwards of $5,000, you may want to consider your financing options to help spread out the cost.
+But with many models costing $5,000 or more, you may want to consider your financing options to help spread out the cost.

 How can I finance a hot tub?

 - Personal loan.
 With a personal loan, you can finance your hot tub, as well as delivery and installation expenses.
-Many lenders allow you to borrow up to $50,000 — sometimes even more — though you’ll need good to excellent credit to qualify.
+Most lenders allow you to borrow up to $50,000, but you’ll need good to excellent credit to qualify for the lowest rates.

 Compare personal loans for your hot tub

-6 factors that affect the price of a hot tub
+6 factors that influence the price of a hot tub

-You won’t find many hot tub dealers listing exact prices online.
-Instead, the price you pay depends on several factors, including:
+Many hot tub dealers don’t list exact prices online.
+Instead, the final cost depends on several factors, including:

 - Size and seating.
 The amount of water your hot tub can hold — as well as the number of people it can fit — will influence the price you pay.
 The bigger the tub, the higher the cost.